jcarpenter/joshcarpenter.ca/src/posts/plain-text-refs-mgmt.md

 ## The need for better tools {.hide}

 In 2019 I decided to learn more climate change.
-As I read and took notes, I tried to track my sources, usually by pasting a URL next to this fact or that figure.
+As I read and took notes, I tried to track my sources by pasting URLs next to this fact or that figure.
 But I quickly realized this wouldn't scale: ad hoc citations were quickly cluttering up my documents; I was inconsistent about what information I captured; and there was no centralized system for managing shared references across documents.

-I needed a workflow that let me 1) easily capture references, 2) with full metadata (e.g. author, date, title, url), 3) into a distinct, canonical repository, and then 4) easily insert citations into my notes.
+I needed a workflow that let me 1) easily capture references, 2) with full metadata (e.g. author, date, title, url), 3) into a distinct, canonical repository, and 4) easily insert citations into my notes.

-I also wanted this workflow to be based on plain text formats.
-That way I'd retain control over my data, and not be limited by third-party apps or services.
-I knew I eventually wanted to build a scripted publishing pipeline for my notes, and using plain formats like JSON and Markdown would be possible.
-Keeping my data out of proprietary apps and services also ensured longevity; I wouldn't have to worry about my work being stuck in with a company that might disappear, or change business models, etc.
+I also wanted this workflow to be 100% plain text.
+Using formats such as JSON and Markdown would make it possible to create scripted publishing workflows that I could tune to exactly my liking.
+And keeping my data out of proprietary apps and services helped ensured I would always have access to it.

 After fussing with various tools, I arrived at the following workflow for capturing and managing references.
-It's not perfect, but it checks the above boxes, and I'm using it with hundreds of references and dozens of notes.
-In a future post I'll share my workflow for publishing documents and references to the web.
+It's not perfect, but it checks the above boxes, and I'm using it with hundreds of references.
+In a future post I'll share my workflow for publishing  the web.

-### At a high level, my workflow looks like the following
+### At a high level, my workflow looks like the following:

 <figure class="splash">
         <video playsinline autoplay loop muted data-lightbox poster="/img/plain-text-refs-mgmt/workflow-poster.png">